CADLabs/ethereum-economic-model/README.md

 #### 3. Network Issuance and Inflation Rate (Network-level Analysis)

 The purpose of this notebook is to explore the ETH issuance and resulting annualized inflation rate across different time horizons and adoption scenarios.
-It includes a breakdown of issuance into reward types , the well-known "Ultrasound Monday" (peak ETH) analysis by Just Drake, and an analyis of the inflation impact of EIP1559.

-TODO: Draft analysis, below first cut

-* Analysis 1: TBC, let's define once the previous notebook is done
+* Analysis 1: Inflation Rate and ETH Supply Over Time
-* Analysis 2: TBC, let's define once the previous notebook is done
+* Analysis 2: TBC, let's define once the previous notebook is done (TODO: Fill or delete)
-* Analysis 3: TBC, let's define once the previous notebook is done
+* Analysis 3: TBC, let's define once the previous notebook is done (TODO: Fill or delete)

-#### 4. Other Analysis

-The purpose of this notebook is to provide inspiration for other analysis that the model supports.
-Most of these analyses are in a work-in-progress and marked as such.

 ### Assumptions